sandeepsamra/jekyll-personal-blog/README.md

 Personal Website/Blog
 =====================

 This is a personal website/blog I am building using Jekyll.
-It is still very much a work in progress.
+It is still a work in progress.